pichenettes/mutable-instruments-documentation/docs/modules/braids/manual.md

 ## Calibration

-**The module is factory-calibrated using precision voltage sources.
-Follow this procedure only if you want to compensate for inaccuracies in your CV sources, or if your module has lost its calibration settings following a fault or the installation of alternative firmware.**

 To calibrate the unit, disconnect any signal from the FM input, and connect the note CV output of a well-calibrated keyboard interface or MIDI-CV converter to the V/OCT input.
 Move the **COARSE** and **FINE** knobs to 12 o'clock position.
 Go to **CAL.** in the options list, and keep the encoder pressed for 1s (this is not an option you want to select by mistake during a performance !).
 The screen displays **>C2**.

 Send a voltage of 1V to the CV input.
 Click on the encoder.